alexbara2000/COMP-442/README.md

 ## How To Run

-To compile a file, add it to '/Files/Source/'.
-Then go to '/src' and run 'Driver.java'.
-This will produce a machine code file which can be found under 'Files/Moon'.
+To compile a file, add it to `/Files/Source/`.
+Then go to `/src` and run `Driver.java`.
+This will produce a machine code file which can be found under `Files/Moon`.
-To run the machine code, run the following command '/Files/Moon/a.out NAME_OF_FILE.m'.
+To run the machine code, run the following command `/Files/Moon/a.out NAME_OF_FILE.m`.

 ## Features